-Melbourne Chamber Orchestra’s Artistic Director is the renowned violinist and pedagogue, William Hennessy.
+Melbourne Chamber Orchestra’s Artistic Director is the renowned violinist and pedagogue, William Hennessy AM.

 Born in Wollongong NSW, his major music studies were with Harry Curby and Robert Pikler at the Sydney Conservatorium of Music.

 William Hennessy has made over 250 concerto appearances with Australian orchestras having appeared on numerous occasions as soloist with each of the major Australian symphony and chamber orchestras (except the Queensland Symphony Orchestra).
 He has performed in thirty-eight countries in a career spanning nearly four decades.

 He was the founding leader of The Australian String Quartet 1985-1996, founding deputy leader of the Australian Chamber Orchestra 1975 – 1977 and founder director of The Tasmanian Symphony Chamber Players, The Melbourne University Chamber Orchestra, and The Adelaide Youth Chamber Orchestra.
 He was concertmaster of the Tasmanian Symphony Orchestra from 1980 – 1984 and has been a member for substantial periods of The Macquarie Trio, The Academy of St Martin in the Fields, and The English Chamber Orchestra.
 In the early 1990s he was Artistic Director of The Adelaide Chamber Orchestra.